RadialDevGroup/ombudsman/PAIRING.md

 Mark has been working on a poorly-written legacy code base that seems to obscure the purpose of each method rather than breaking methods into comprehensible blocks.

-> Mark's pair can help him from descending into a refactoring rabbit hole by refocusing the work on the goal, rather than on a refactoring towards impossible perfection.
+> Mark's pair can keep him from descending into a rabbit hole, refactoring endlessly, by refocusing the work on the goal, rather than on a refactoring towards impossible perfection.

-**At times, a developer may be working independently on a project which has fewer allocated resources.
-In these cases, difficulties can stagnate development as can numerous questions derail development on other client work.**
+**At times, a developer may work independently on a project which has fewer allocated resources.
+In these cases, difficulties can stagnate development, as numerous questions can derail development.**

 Peter is the only resourced developer on a project and the project is an internal initiative.

-> Peter may not be able to pair on his project full time, but when possible, he should pair with an internal stakeholder, if applicable, or a senior member of the engineering staff in order to keep himself on task.
-Since Peter is flying solo, he should ensure that he communicates effectively and regularly to his stakeholders; this regular communication can allow him to stay on task by ensuring that he is frequently reminded that he is responsible to deliver functioning work at regular intervals.
+> Peter may not be able to pair on his project full time, but when possible, he should pair with an internal stakeholder (if applicable), or a senior member of the engineering staff.
+This will help him to stay focused on the task.
+Since Peter is flying solo, he should ensure that he communicates effectively to stakeholders.
+Effective, regular communication will ensure that he is frequently reminded to deliver functioning work at regular intervals.

 ### Culture / Accountability

 **Long stretches of independent work, work in the context of a negative developer culture, or overall deficiencies in developer ergonomics can lead to poor work ethic, apathy, and inattention to quality.
-Whereas continuous integration provides a degree of accountability with respect to testing, only a culture of accountability can ensure that code is being appropriately tested and that practices that produce quality results are being followed.**
+While continuous integration provides a degree of accountability with respect to testing, only a culture of accountability can ensure that appropriate tested and that devlopers employ practices that will produce quality result.**

 Kim doesn't really like to write tests because other developers on the project rarely run the tests and frequently commit broken tests to master.